WeBankFinTech/DataSphereStudio-Doc/en_US/Installation_and_Deployment/DolphinScheduler_Plugin_Installation_Documentation.md

 sh sbin/dss-daemon.sh restart workflow-server
 ```

-## 4. deploy dss-dolphinscheduler-client
+## 4. Deploy dss-dolphinscheduler-client

 In order for `DolphinScheduler` to normally schedule workflow node jobs in DataSphereStudio, you also need to install the dss-dolphinscheduler-client plugin, which is used to execute DSS workflow node jobs.

 ### 4.1 Installation package preparation

-The `dss-dolphinscheduler-client` plugin installation package can be downloaded from here: [Click me to download the `dss-dolphinscheduler-client` plugin installation package]().
+The `dss-dolphinscheduler-client` plugin installation package can be downloaded from here: [Click me to download the plugin installation package](https://osp-1257653870.cos.ap-guangzhou.myqcloud.com/WeDatasphere/DolphinScheduler/dss-dolphinscheduler-client.zip)

 If you want to compile `dss-dolphinscheduler-client` yourself, the specific compilation steps are as follows: